 The project-based voucher (PBV) program allows PHAs that already administer a tenant-based voucher program under an annual contributions contract (ACC) with HUD to take up to 20 percent of its authorized units and attach the funding to specific units rather than using it for tenant-based assistance [24 CFR 983.6].
 PHAs may only operate a PBV program if doing so is consistent with the PHA's Annual Plan, and the goal of deconcentrating poverty and expanding housing and economic opportunities [42 U.S.C.
 1437f(o)(13)].

-HACA may operate a project-based voucher program that utilizes up to 400 tenant base vouchers.
+HACA will operate a project-based voucher program as outlined in this chapter.